 The Hagen Teacher’s Lab is thrilled to bring its work back to the West Coast this January 2020, hosted by the California State University Long Beach Theater Department.

 Wednesday – Monday | 9:30 am – 4:30 pm

 Held annually in NYC at HB Studio since 2014.

 The Uta Hagen Institute’s Hagen Teacher’s Lab West is an intensive, six-day program where artists and educators from around the world come to continue their professional development.
-The program is designed to serve teachers, future teachers, and professional actors who wish to explore and expand their understanding and experience of Uta Hagen’s approach to acting and teaching.
+The program is designed to serve teachers, future teachers, and professional actors who are considering teaching and wish to explore and expand their understanding and experience of Uta Hagen’s approach to acting and teaching.

 Experience the depth and value of Uta Hagen’s Object Exercises and Scene Study process in actor training.